moderohan97/Portfolio/README.md

-# Deploy your Porfolio Website on Amazon S3.
+# Deploy your Portfolio Website on Amazon S3.

 ### Purpose:
 The Complete Porfolio Website is developed and deployed using following tools